 - Depth of knowledge: Construction managers must earn their subordinate’s respect.
 Understanding the details, like why certain materials are used in lieu of others, adds to construction managers’ reputation among the staff, and their morale.

-- Competence: While ranked only the fourth most important trait, ability to do one’s job is still exceedingly important.
+- Competence: While ranked only the fourth most important trait, the ability to do one’s job is still exceedingly important.

 Many traits that apply to the broader project management field also apply to construction management, including pragmatism, empathy, and authority.

 While every day is different in construction management, most hours in any given week are spent making projects tick.